moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 ## Structure

-The Commercial Solutions Architecture team is a part of the global [SA Organization](/handbook/solutions-architects/) that focuses on primarily Mid-Market customers aiming to provide efficient and effective support.
+The Commercial Solutions Architecture team is a part of the global [SA Organization](/handbook/solutions-architects/) that focuses on primarily Mid-Market customers aiming to lead technical evaluation efforts in an efficient and effective manner.
 The team is divided into two main geographical regions: AMER and EMEA.
 Each region has its own team of Solutions Architects (SAs) who are responsible for supporting customers in their respective areas.

 ### Team Roles